vvs888/fend-project-memory-game/README.md

 ##### The rules are simple:

-* When you start the game all cards open for 2 seconds.
+* When you start the game all cards open for 1 second.
 * Try to remember them all.
 * When cards are closed start to click on them.
 * If 2 cards match they stay opened.